smlab-niser/tirtha-public/README.md

     celery -A tirtha worker -l INFO --max-tasks-per-child=1 -P threads --beat
     ```
     Here, `--max-tasks-per-child=1` helps avoid high memory consumption; `--beat` is used to start the beat scheduler; and `-P threads` forces celery to use threads instead of processes, in order to avoid conflicts with `multiprocessing`.
 You can also use the `-D` flag to run the worker in the background.
 For logging, you can use the `-f` flag to specify a log file.
 See `celery worker --help` for more details.
 18. To set up systemd socket and service for Tirtha, follow the instructions [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-22-04#creating-systemd-socket-and-service-files-for-gunicorn).
+The `config` folder (see above) contains examples of the required files.

 ## Citation
 Please cite the following paper if you use this software in your work ([arXiv](https://arxiv.org/abs/2308.01246) | [Papers with Code](https://paperswithcode.com/paper/tirtha-an-automated-platform-to-crowdsource) | [ACM Digital Library](https://dl.acm.org/doi/10.1145/3611314.3615904)):